Jump to Sections:

 Limit: 50lbs.
 Be prepared to wait in line, have the drop off be randomly closed, or have this info change unexpectedly, as the city does whatever they want whenever they want, without notice or explanation.
 This is the most current info on the city's website at the time of this posting.

-Option 2: Glass Half Full offers free glass recycling drop-off locations
+Option 2: Glass Half Full offers free glass recycling drop-off locations around the city & home pickup service.

 Check drop off locations and hours here.

-Here at the shop, we believe the solution to this is to REDUCE the plastic you buy to begin with, REUSE it when you can, and ant REFILL your bottles with us... before ever relying on plastic recycling for more single-use bottles.
+Here at the shop, we believe the solution to this is to REDUCE the plastic you buy to begin with, REUSE it when you can, and REFILL your bottles with us... before ever relying on plastic recycling for more single-use bottles.

 PLASTIC RECYCLING OPTIONS

 Here in NOLA, only plastics #1 or #2 are 'recyclable.'
 If there's no number, it's NOT recyclable.
 If it is any number other than 1 or 2, it is NOT recyclable.
+However, please remember that less than 5% of these plastics are actually recycled so try to avoid them if at all possible instead of relying on recycling.

+For area maps with your neighborhood's recycling day, see the City of New Orleans recycling page.
 If you need a recycling bin, call 311.
 Be prepared for it to take a long time or not show up at all and keep calling.

-Black plastic plant & seed trays: bring back to your local garden store for reuse or post in a local gardening group on Facebook or other buy-nothing free Facebook groups if you belong to one.
-For a while, Lowe's locations were accepting them in their garden centers as well.
+Bring back to your local garden store or community grower for reuse, or post in a local gardening group on Facebook or other buy-nothing free Facebook groups if you belong to one.
+For a while, Lowe's locations were accepting them in their garden centers as well but this never consistent so inquire at specific locations directly.

-Free Terracycle programs for individual households.
 Free Recycling Programs from Terracycle allow you to recycle a number of hard-to-recycle plastic containers, pouches and bags.
 These are sponsored by various brands and free to the public, though there may be a waitlist.

 Paid Zero Waste Boxes from Terracycle for individual households.
 You can order zero waste boxes from Terracycle for a variety of recycling types such as cosmetics, just #5 plastics, school supplies & office materials, e-waste and more.
 Or a larger catch-all box that's more expensive to hold everything.